Sierrita Lateral Project

 In mid-November 2012, El Paso Natural Gas (EPNG), owned by Kinder Morgan Energy Partners, L.P.
 (NYSE: KMP) and Kinder Morgan, Inc. (NYSE: KMI), announced that it entered into a 25-year transportation precedent agreement in connection with plans to build a new lateral pipeline in Arizona to serve customers in Mexico with supplies of clean, efficient natural gas.
 This natural gas infrastructure project would not only benefit Arizona and the United States, but also help support cross-border energy development and a cleaner regional environment.
 The agreement supports the ongoing development of an approximately $200 million lateral pipeline, which would create new jobs in Arizona, and also provide a market for transporting abundant, low-priced U.S. gas production to Mexico.
 In addition, the project will help Mexico meet its environmental goals of converting existing fuel-oil-fired power generation plants to efficient, clean burning natural gas and also having natural gas supplies available for new power plants in the future.

-An affiliate of EPNG has formed affiliate Sierrita Gas Pipeline LLC (“Sierrita Pipeline,” formerly referred to as “Sasabe Pipeline Company”).
+An affiliate of EPNG has formed affiliate Sierrita Gas Pipeline LLC ("Sierrita Pipeline," formerly referred to as "Sasabe Pipeline Company"), and MGI Enterprises US LLC and MIT Pipeline Investment Americas, Inc. have acquired ownership interests in the Sierrita Pipeline.
 The project will provide approximately 200 million cubic feet per day of firm transportation capacity via a new, 36-inch diameter lateral pipeline that would extend approximately 60 miles from EPNG’s existing south mainlines, near Tucson, Ariz., to the U.S.-Mexico border, terminating at Sasabe, Ariz.
 The Sierrita Pipeline would interconnect via a new international border crossing with a new 36-inch diameter natural gas pipeline to be built in Mexico.
 Subject to regulatory approvals, construction of Sierrita’s proposed lateral pipeline would begin in the first half of 2014, with anticipated in-service in September 2014.

 Mexico’s Comisión Federal de Electricidad (CFE) awarded two contracts to Sempra International’s Mexican business unit to construct, own and operate an approximately 500-mile (820 kilometers), $1 billion pipeline network connecting the northwestern states of Sonora and Sinaloa.
 The Sierrita Pipeline would interconnect with this pipeline network.